Jefftree/Course-Notes/f15/econ101.md

 A **firm** is an institution that hires factors of production and organizes them to produce and sell goods and services.

-R = P * Q
+Revenue = Price * Quantity

-P = R - E
+Profit = Revenue - Expenses

-Ecnomic profit is total revenue minus total cost (opportunity cost of production)
+Economic profit is total revenue minus total cost (opportunity cost of production)

 Opportunity cost of production is the value of the best alternative use of the resources that a firm uses in production